Ways to Reduce Menopause-Related Inflammation Without Hormone Therapy

 Summary

 When you’re riding the waves of hormonal fluctuations in perimenopause, it can feel like your body has a mind of its own.
-Joint aches, fatigue, weight changes, brain fog…the list of symptoms can feel endless.
-One important driver behind many of these changes is low-grade chronic inflammation.
+Joint aches, fatigue, weight changes, brain fog…the list of symptoms can feel endless!

-As estrogen levels decline, your immune and metabolic systems shift, and inflammation tends to rise in response.
-Over time, inflammation can impact everything from how your joints feel day to day to your long-term heart and metabolic health.
+As your estrogen levels start declining, your immune and metabolic systems also undergo some changes as well.
+As a result, inflammation can spike.
+Over time, that inflammation can impact everything from how your joints feel daily to how your heart and metabolism operate long-term.

 Why Inflammation Rises During Perimenopause and Menopause

-This isn’t the kind of healthy, short-term inflammation you get after a cut or infection (that type is targeted and temporary!).
-Think of chronic inflammation as a silent assassin: it’s much quieter but more persistent than acute inflammation.
-It can manifest as muscle stiffness, fatigue, mood changes, increased abdominal fat, and elevated blood sugar levels, which can have significant implications for a woman’s metabolic health.
+This isn’t the kind of healthy, short-term inflammation you get after a cut or infection (that type is often localized to one spot and is temporary!).
+Think of chronic inflammation as a silent assassin: it’s much quieter than acute inflammation, but it’s also way more persistent.

 Research suggests that reproductive aging changes how the brain, immune system, and metabolism communicate with one another.
 As hormones fluctuate and fall, the body becomes more prone to sustained inflammatory responses.

 But inflammation doesn’t happen in a vacuum.
-Stress, diet, sleep, movement, gut health, and genetics all influence how strongly it shows up during this stage of life.
-For some women, these factors amplify inflammation.
+Per Dr. Hayes above point, your stress levels, dietary habits, sleep patterns, movement, gut health, and genetics all affect how strongly it shows up during this stage of life.
+For some women, these factors stoke the fire of inflammation.
 For others, they may help buffer it.

 How Inflammation Affects Symptoms and Long-Term Health

-Inflammation doesn’t operate in isolation.
-It interacts with hormonal shifts, almost like turning up the volume on certain symptoms, making them feel more noticeable and persistent.
+Inflammation interacts with hormonal shifts.
+Think of it like turning up the volume on certain symptoms, making them feel more noticeable and persistent.

 Inflammation also affects your mood and brain health.
 The immune system and brain are closely connected, and persistent inflammation can affect cognitive function, focus, and emotional well-being.